folio-org/stripes/doc/permissions.md

 Each module that supports settings provides one or more settings pages, each of which a given user may or may not have the necessary permissions to access.
 Our goal is to ensure that:
 * Only users with suitable permissions can see a given settings page.
-* Only usera with access to one of more settings pages within a module can see that module's settings.
+* Only users with access to one of more settings pages within a module can see that module's settings.
 * Only users with access to one or more modules' settings can see the top-level Settings link.

 Here is how this is handled, from the top down.
 (Some parts of this are work in progress: see